Personal Website

 Astro takes a static-first approach which I really appreciate, but they also realize that a lot of modern websites require more than just static.
 I can use JS and TS where needed, but also keep my site very fast elsewhere.

-As someone who enjoys CSS, I can't help but try to avoid JavaScript as much as possible, and seeing how Astro handles JavaScript, it shows how fast a site can be when the JavaScript is controlled and tamed.
-And by comparison, it also shows how much slower a site it when the JS becomes too unruly.
+As someone who enjoys HTML and CSS, I can't help but try to avoid JavaScript as much as possible, and seeing how Astro handles JavaScript, it shows how fast a site can be when the JavaScript is tamed.
+And by comparison, it also shows how much slower a site is when the JS becomes too unruly.
 Many websites I found for inspiration, especially on Awwwards, were sprinkled with JS everywhere, which made some of the websites unusable.
-It is so sad to see great design throttled by the limitations of current browsers/tech.
+It is so sad to see great design throttled by these limitations.

 CSS is improving really fast

-CSS is becoming more akin to a functional programming language by the day, especially with the planned Functions and Mixins Module.
+CSS is becoming more akin to a programming language by the day, especially with the planned Functions and Mixins Module specs.

 Using container queries, layers, anchor positioning, new systems for fluid typography, new syntax, the new and improved attr, along with many new-ish selectors including :has, :is, and more, all made using CSS much easier and more approachable.